bergus/F/Stream.todo.md

 * How does lazy listening work with asynchronous combinators?
 			It does not, async is a kind of output and requires a strict listener The computations may be deferred though, using lazyness
-* Should ValueStreams have Promise-like error handling?
+* Should streams have Promise-like error handling?
 			Propagating Error objects instead of arguments objects could work fine.
+			Yes, ValueStreams should be able to represent an error state, and respect this in their monadic properties How?
+Node-style callbacks?
+Separate error listeners?
+What about `fire()` No, EventStreams have no notion of state and treat every passed item (event or error) equally

 * Adding the first listener starts event propagation - `go()`.
 How is its priority computed and assigned?
 			Recursively.
 After the call to `go()`, the priority is expected to be known; and can be assigned as usual